lkrubner/humorus-mg/README.md

 db.tma.ensureIndex( { "item-name":1, "updated-at": 1 } );

 I will create more in the future, but without these the software did not run.
 Your needs may vary based on what your schema is, but these are fields that are assumed (and mostly created) by default.

+Edit schema.edn to create whatever schema you want to use for your project.
+There are different types of documents, determined by the field "item-type".
+We use item-type to create an illusion similar to database tables.
+3 fields are pretty much mandatory for every document:

+item-type

+item-name

+created-at

+Of course, MongoDB adds _id to everything.

 Assuming you have Leiningen installed, you can build this app with: